VelocitasImperium/B5-DDU/B5-DDU-guide-WIP.md

 ## 4.1 Postprocessing

-For a better finish, sanding and painting are suggested, the necessary steps are as follows(for grips only sanding is suggested):
+For a better finish, sanding and painting are suggested, the necessary steps are as follows:

 1. Spray filler primer
 2. Dry sanding from 200 up to 600 grit